DASICS-ICT/dasics-docker/README.md

 ## Prerequisites

-Before using this Docker environment, ensure that you have Docker installed on your system.
+Before using this Docker environment, ensure that you have Docker installed on your system, and you have been added to docker group.

 ## Building the Docker Image